sanjib/go-tdd/README.md

 > We use an anonymous struct with a Name field of type string to ***go for the simplest "happy" path***.

+> When you're doing a comparison on the same value more than once generally refactoring into a switch will improve readability and make your code easier to extend

+> This works but it's yucky.
+No worries, we have working code backed by tests so we are free to tinker all we like.

+> Refactoring is a journey and sometimes we will make mistakes.
+A major point of TDD is it gives us the freedom to try these things out.